hashicorp/vault-plugin-auth-cf/README.md

 ## Getting Started

-The following guide provides instructions on how obtain the necessary credentials and certificates in order to set up the PCF auth method.
-The sample PCF endpoints uses `*.lagunaniguel.cf-app.com` which should be replaced with the appropriate endpoints for your environment.
+The following guide provides instructions on how obtain the necessary credentials and certificates in order to set up the Cloud Foundry auth method.
+The sample Cloud Foundry endpoints uses `*.lagunaniguel.cf-app.com` which should be replaced with the appropriate endpoints for your environment.

 ### Obtaining Your Instance Identity CA Certificate

-In most versions of PCF, instance identity is enabled out-of-the-box.
+In most versions of Cloud Foundry, instance identity is enabled out-of-the-box.
 Check by pulling your CA certificate, which you'll need to configure this auth engine.
 There are undoubtedly multiple ways to do this, but this is how we did it.